Ramko9999/Pathfinding-Visualizer/README.md

 Pathfinding is used in many different cases, ranging from Transportation (Uber) and Directions (Google Maps) to sending files through a network efficently.
 We aimed to create a program that will allow the user to see what is going on behind the scenes during the actual pathfinding.
 We implemented A* search and Breadth First Search as our main algorithms.

-To see this project, start by cloning it into a directory
+To see this project, either start by cloning it into a directory

 ```
 git clone https://github.com/futuristacademy/PathFindingVisualizer.git
 ```
 Then use either a command line tool or Java IDE to open the project and run it.

+Or, you can download the .jar file in the downloadable folder.

 ## Controls